The Ultimate Home Barista Equipment Guide 2026: Brew Specialty Coffee Like a Pro

 While grinders and brewers are the stars of your home barista setup, a suite of essential accessories acts as the supporting cast, elevating your precision and consistency from good to exceptional.
 These tools, though seemingly minor, play a critical role in controlling variables and ensuring repeatable results, whether you’re pulling an espresso shot or brewing a pour-over.

-- Acaia Lunar (Approx. $250): The gold standard for espresso scales.
+The gold standard for espresso scales (Approx. $250).
 The Acaia Lunar is renowned for its lightning-fast response time, extreme accuracy (0.1g resolution), and waterproof design, making it perfect for sitting directly on your espresso machine drip tray.
 It offers built-in timers, various brewing modes, and Bluetooth connectivity to a companion app for tracking and logging your brews.
 While a premium investment, its durability and advanced features make it an indispensable tool for dialing in espresso and ensuring precise extractions.
 For pour-over, the larger Acaia Pearl offers similar precision and features.

 - Knock Box: An essential for cleanly disposing of spent espresso pucks.